ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ## Introduction

-I recently started a job as a machine learning engineer and was told to learn IPython.
-Until now, I had only seen it bundled with Jupyter Notebook, and when I tried it, it looked like a regular Python REPL with syntax highlighting.
-I didn't see the point.
+I recently started working as a machine learning engineer and was told to learn IPython.
+Until then, I had only seen it bundled with Jupyter Notebook.
+When I tried it, it looked like a normal Python REPL with syntax highlighting, and I didn't see much value in it.

-After some research, I realized it's actually quite useful.
-Allow me to explain.

-I don't like Jupyter Notebooks because they feel bloated and take a long time to start.
-Thankfully, VSCode can open them, so at least my formatter and linter combo (Ruff) still works.
+After looking into it, I realized it is more powerful than it first appears.
+Jupyter Notebooks feel slow and bloated to me, but IPython itself is a different story.

-IPython started in 2001 as an enhanced interactive Python shell with features like tab completion, rich introspection, and inline help.
-Over time it grew into the project that created the web-based notebook interface.
-In 2014, that notebook component was [split into Jupyter](https://blog.jupyter.org/the-big-split-9d7b88a031a7), which generalized the idea of interactive notebooks beyond Python to support many languages through "kernels."
-IPython itself continues as the Python kernel for Jupyter, while also being available as a standalone REPL in your terminal.
+IPython began in 2001 as an enhanced interactive Python shell with tab completion, introspection, and inline help.
+Over time, it grew into the project that created the web-based notebook interface.
+In 2014-2015, that notebook component was [split into Jupyter](https://blog.jupyter.org/the-big-split-9d7b88a031a7), which generalized notebooks to support many languages through kernels.
+Today, IPython continues as the Python kernel for Jupyter and as a standalone REPL.

-In other words: Jupyter gives you the notebook interface, IPython provides the engine behind it.
-Running IPython directly feels like using a Notebook without the clunky web UI.
-On top of that, it offers powerful magic commands, including built-in ones that make debugging easier.
+In short: Jupyter provides the notebook interface, while IPython is the engine behind it.
+Running IPython directly gives you notebook-like power without the heavy web UI.

 This post is a cheatsheet of useful IPython commands and features, based on [Sebastian Witowski's talk](https://www.youtube.com/watch?v=S9rgGJYAQ8o) *IPython can do that?!* from freeCodeCamp Talks.
-I've added some extra notes, but full credit goes to him.
-Thanks, Sebastian!
+I've added some nuggets of my own, but most of the credit goes to him.

 ## Installation